JCourtney22/Easy-README-Generator/GeneratedREADME.md

 # README Generator

 ## Description
-This project allows the user to create a README for their own project
+This project allows the user to create a README for their own project.

 ## Table of Contents